christopherwaltham/UBC_PHYS_Python-crash-course/0. Setting up the Tools/README.md

 ![](Images/Anaconda3.png)

-- Select _Apply_ in the dialogue that appears to confirm installation of the dependencies, and wait until the package is installed.
+- Select _Apply_ in the dialogue that appears to confirm the installation of the dependencies, and wait until the package is installed.
 - You can also install `scipy` in the same way as we will need it towards the end of the week.

 ### Using the _pip_ package manager